Pivot gun: History

 By mounting a cannon on a pivot, a much wider arc of fire could be obtained than was possible with conventional carriage-mounted cannons.
 Unlike the latter, however, pivot guns were fixed in one place and could not easily be moved outside of their horizontal arc; they could thus only really be used in fixed positions such as in a fort or on a battleship.

 There was no standard size of pivot gun, though they tended to be fairly substantial weapons.
 Like other cannons, they were usually muzzleloaders and could fire either shells or grapeshot (or other types of shot).
 Their calibers ranged from a few inches to the giant 11-inch Dahlgren guns used by the United States Navy in the mid-19th century.

 Pivot guns had a major disadvantage in warfare: they were very difficult to protect in battle and were necessarily very exposed, as they lay close to the surface of a ship's deck and required an open field of view.
-In the late 19th century they were replaced by "disappearing guns" and ultimately by turrets, which enabled a broad arc of fire while providing the gunners with all-round protection from incoming fire.
+In the late 19th century, large-caliber weapons were replaced by "disappearing guns" and ultimately by turrets, which enabled a broad arc of fire while providing the gunners with all-round protection from incoming fire.
+Smaller guns, particularly secondary batteries and the primary armament of cruisers and destroyers, retained pivot mountings until the 1920s, when turrets generally replaced them.

 Pivot guns should not be confused with swivel guns, a much smaller type of ordnance.